VentureTech/proteus-docs/README.md

 ```

 ## Directory structure
- * The highest level directory is a number indicating the major release of Proteus.
+ * `proteus/` Contains a subdirectory named with a number, indicating the major release of Proteus, e.g.,
+`proteus/0/`.
 Each version directory contains:
    * `changes.md` Change log for the release (developer-oriented)
    * `features.md` Notable features added or major interface changes for the release
    * `guides/` Developer guides in markdown